tajalaoui/tajalaoui/README.md

 <h3>Software developer 👨‍💻 gamer 🎮 and an athlete 🏋️</h3>

-<p>Autodidact learner who constantly seeks out innovative solutions to achieve the desired goals, Experienced in IT: Linux, Web, Desktop, Mobile, Networking and devops.</p>
+<p>Linux enthusiast 🐧 who constantly seeks out innovative solutions to achieve the desired goals, Experienced in IT: Linux, Web, Desktop, Mobile and devops.</p>

-- ⚡ Fun fact: Linux enthusiast 🐧

 ### Programming Languages: